TheSilvered/nest/docs/_syntax.md

 hexadecimal literals cannot be followed by a word.

-Real number literals support scientific notation but must always have some digits both before and after the dot.
+Real number literals support scientific notation but must always have some digits both before and after the decimal point.

 Both integer and real literals can be prefixed with a minus `-` to make them negative.
 There can also be a plus sign `+` before the number but that does not